-Proof by induction: We divide the ring into two sub-rings R_1 and R_2 of size n/2.
+Proof by induction: We divide the ring into two sub-rings $R_1$ and $R_2$ of size n/2.
 These subrings cannot be distinguished from rings with n/2 nodes if no messages are received from "outsiders".
 We can ensure this by not scheduling such messages until we want to.
-Note that executing both given open schedules on R_1 and R_2 "in parallel" is possible because we control not only the scheduling of the messages, but also when nodes wake up.
-By doing so, we make sure that 2M(n/2) messages are sent before the nodes in R_1 and R_2 learn anything of each other!
+Note that executing both given open schedules on $R_1$ and $R_2$ "in parallel" is possible because we control not only the scheduling of the messages, but also when nodes wake up.
+By doing so, we make sure that 2M(n/2) messages are sent before the nodes in $R_1$ and $R_2$ learn anything of each other!

-Without loss of generality, R_1 contains the maximum identifier.
-Hence, each node in R_2 must learn the identity of the maximum identifier, thus at least n/2 additional messages must be received.
+Without loss of generality, $R_1$ contains the maximum identifier.
+Hence, each node in $R_2$ must learn the identity of the maximum identifier, thus at least n/2 additional messages must be received.
 The only problem is that we cannot connect the two sub-rings with both edges since the new ring needs to remain open.
 Thus, only messages over one of the edges can be received.
-We "play god" and look into the future: we check what happens when we close only one of these connecting edges.
-With the argument that n/2 new messages must be received, we know that there is at least one edge that will produce at least n/4 more messages when being scheduled.
-This need not to be sent over the closed link, but because they are caused by a message over this link, they cannot involve any message along the other open link in distance n/2.
-We schedule this edge and the resulting n/4 messages, and leave the other open.
+We look into the future: we check what happens when we close only one of these connecting edges.